laurashub/PSPG-CDD/README.md

 `cancer_compounds.sample.csv`
 - This file can be opened in Excel, or a simple text editor, and contains the SMILES and names or IDs of various cancer-related compounds.
 - **It demonstrates the file format for to be used for the query drugs as input to the "Predict" notebook.**

+`candidate_compounds.sample.csv`

+This file can be opened in Excel, or a simple text editor, and likewise contains SMILES and IDs of several cancer compounds from the first data file.
+- **It demonstrates the file format for to be used for the query drugs as input to the "Compare" notebook.**

 `chembl_21_binding_molecules.csv.gz`
 - This file contains: Chembl_ID, SMILE, Fingerprint